 This killer disc is a must for any serious collector of 'Boogie Woogie, Country Style', as are all other Merrill Moore outings of the same era.
 Thankfully, they were all compiled onto a double CD put out in 1990 by Bear Family Records (BCD 15505) and Cary Ginell, who wrote the liner notes, brilliantly documented his career but it won't hurt to take another look at it.

 Bright blue shirt, tight blue jeans and leather boots, when I met Merrill E. Moore at his house in 1987, he was in high spirits (as he always seemed to be), answered my questions in a very friendly manner and played me some great stuff at the grand piano, even including a classical piece.
 At the time, I was a DJ for Radio France Vaucluse and the management had kindly lent me a quality cassette recorder for my interviews.
-Paul Carrack, the keyboard player in the excellent UK group, Squeeze, had visited him a few weeks before me and he couldn't believe that he was still so famous overseas.
+Jools Holland, the keyboard player in the excellent UK group, Squeeze, had visited him a few weeks before me and he couldn't believe that he was still so famous overseas.
 Of course, I told him how much we all felt that his music had strongly contributed to Rock'n'Roll but he certainly didn't consider himself a rocker.
 You can imagine my amazement when he added that he had never been quite satisfied with his Capitol recordings, because they still sound as terrific as ever and represent the true link between the hillbilly boogie piano playing of Moon Mullican and the driving rock'n'roll sound of Jerry Lee Lewis.
 In fact, Merrill Moore wanted to get a 'Bob Wills kind of sound' that he thought Capitol's producer, Ken Nelson, could never achieve in the studio.

 His first session for the label was in May 1952.
 His band, The Saddle Rhythm Boys, was a cooking little combo who used to ignite the clubs every night in San Diego where they were based and signed to a contract by a certain Jimmy Kennedy who would eventually hamper the progress of Merrill's career by preventing him from joining other touring package shows.